-- Highly trained and experienced faculty who hold masters' and doctoral degrees in Teaching English to Speakers of Other Languages (TESOL), Linguistics, and other related fields; - A diverse student population, with students coming from over 120 countries; - Weekly in-class conversation practice with members of the UCF community; - Access to multimedia labs equipped with the latest technology; - Advising support throughout your time here; - Our Undergraduate Pathway Program geared toward students who want to earn college credits while studying English.
+- A brand-new, state-of-the-art building and classrooms with cutting-edge technology; - Highly trained and experienced faculty who hold masters' and doctoral degrees in Teaching English to Speakers of Other Languages (TESOL), Linguistics, and other related fields; - A diverse student population, with students coming from over 151 countries; - Weekly in-class conversation practice with members of the UCF community; - Access to multimedia labs equipped with the latest technology; - Advising support throughout your time here; - Our Pathway Program geared toward students who want to earn college credits while studying English.

 Our dedication to your success begins the moment you apply to the UCF Global.
 When you arrive here, as part of your orientation activities you will take a placement test.
-Depending on your test results, you may be placed in one of nine levels.
-Reading, writing, communication skills, and grammar classes are offered in every level.
-Students will also engage in English for Specialized Purposes courses such as vocabulary & pronunciation, debate, cinema and culture, cross-cultural communication and several college preparatory courses.
+Depending on your test results, you may be placed in one of ten levels.
+Reading, writing, communication skills, and grammar classes are offered at every level.
+Students will also engage in elective courses such as test-prep, pronunciation, debate, cinema studies, culture and several college preparatory courses.
 The University Central Florida has over 69,000 students, and as an IEP student, you are now part of that broad and diverse community of learners.
 We look forward to helping you achieve success!

-Ed.D.
-NATALY CHANDIA Associate Vice President
+Dr. NATALY CHANDIA Associate Vice President